Foxconn reports worker dispute at China plant, no strike

 The strike follows a mass brawl at another Foxconn plant in northern China last month that injured 40 workers, highlighting growing unrest among the millions of Chinese working in assembly plants for top global brands.

-Foxconn Technology Group is the trading name of Taiwan's Hon Hai Precision Industry Co., the main assembler of Apple Inc devices, and is the world's largest contract electronics maker.
+Foxconn Technology Group is the trading name of Taiwan's Hon Hai Precision Industry Co.
+(2317.TW), the main assembler of Apple Inc devices, and is the world's largest contract electronics maker.